HASKI-RAK/HASKI-Backend/README.md

 Then:

-- Fill the .env file with the necessary information.
+- Fill the .flaskenv file with the necessary information.
+For this, use the .flaskenv_template file as a template.
   Note that `DB_PASSWORD` is the password for the database user, not pgAdmin.
 - Create the database as explained in [DB Setup](#db-setup)
 - Run the app using `flask run`